MiriamPeskowitz/mourning-front-end-2020/notes.md

  gets to the action, but the action creator doesn't call the reducer Fixed the handleChange problem -- make sure to pull reduxified version of functions into the handleChange function

+ ALL DONE
+ -- debug new entry/create DONE
+ -- debug why logout doesn't trigger new session navbar

+Sunday
+-- create and edit work, test DONE
+-- delete isn't working.
+Why?
+DONE
+-- now: page refresh back to profile - needs to pull the new list -- it worked when page didn't refresh, but now now.
+-- change click back to delete